-The following chart shows the portfolio allocations approved in the expenditure plan and the life-to-date expenditures in each portfolio through June 30, 2022.
-For details, please reference the financial report on page 84, which contains actual expenditure numbers and remaining allocations.
+The following chart shows the approved portfolio allocations approved in the expenditure plan, including any adjustments to portfolio allocations, and the life-to-date expenditures in each portfolio through June 30, 2023.
+For details, please reference the financial report beginning on page 89, which contains actuals expenditure numbers and remaining allocations.